Exploring interests in high school is one of the best things you can do for your homeschool high schoolers!

 - STEM and Science Exploration Teams and Competitions – Science Olympiad and robotics teams (you can do a search for a local group using words such as “robotics”, “FIRST Robotics”, “Lego Robotics”, “FIRST Lego League”) are great programs to learn alongside others.

-- Other groups or clubs to search for – Odyssey of the Mind, Chess Club, Bridge Club, The Society for Creative Anachronism, LARPING (Live Action Role Playing), Historical Reenactment groups, History Club, movie or video making clubs, programming and gaming clubs, clubs associated with local history, nature or science museums, or aquariums are available, some especially for homeschoolers, Generation Joshua, National Christian Forensics and Communications Association, StoaUSA (another speech and debate organization), RHETORIC speech and debate club, Mock UN and Mock Trial, Moot Court, YMCA Youth and Government
+- Other groups or clubs to search for – Odyssey of the Mind, Chess Club, Bridge Club, The Society for Creative Anachronism, LARPING (Live Action Role Playing), Historical Reenactment groups, History Club, movie or video making clubs, programming and gaming clubs, clubs associated with local history, nature or science museums, or aquariums are available, some especially for homeschoolers.

-- Page programs, TeenPact (government), Boys State and Girls State (one week state government simulation), Plays (acting, sets and props, techical and lighting, makeup and wardrobe)
+- Plays (acting, sets and props, technical and lighting, makeup and wardrobe)

-- Awards and Competition Opportunities – (these involve volunteer recognition awards, speech and essay contests, Boys and Girls State (American Legion)
+- Awards and Competition Opportunities – (these involve volunteer recognition awards, speech and essay contests

-- Optimist Club, VFW, American Legion, Presidential Service Award, Presidential Fitness Award, Congression Medal Award
+- Optimist Club, VFW, American Legion, Presidential Service Award, Presidential Fitness Award, Congressional Medal Award

 - Academic and Vocational Interests –